ccgus/fmdb/README.markdown

 And it will do the right thing.

-Beginning a transaction will automatically keep the db from going back into the pool as well:
+Starting a transaction will automatically keep the db from going back into the pool automatically:

-	FMDatabase *db = [[pool db] pullFromPool];
+	FMDatabase *db = [pool db];
 	[db beginTransaction];

 	[db executeUpdate:@"INSERT INTO myTable VALUES (?)", [NSNumber numberWithInt:1]];